 There is good news and bad news when it comes to older adults' oral health.

-Although more adults are keeping their teeth into old age, their physical, cognitive and financial problems can make it incredibly difficult for them to ward off oral decay and disease.
+Although more adults are keeping their teeth into old age, physical, cognitive and financial problems can make it difficult for them to ward off oral decay and disease.

-He explained that even people with healthy, well-maintained teeth and gums likely will need to have old dental work, such as fillings and crowns, replaced after age 50.
-As they age, illnesses can make oral maintenance difficult, and without the help of others, oral hygiene easily falls by the wayside.
+He explained that even people with healthy, well-maintained teeth and gums will likely need to have old dental work such as fillings and crowns replaced after the age of 50.
+As they age, illnesses can make oral maintenance difficult and, without the help of others, oral hygiene easily falls by the wayside.

 "Without exception, every (older) patient that comes in my office has tons of food and debris stuck in their teeth ... and have rampant decay - it's sad," Fresques said.

 Oral health problems in older adults can have a profound effect on a person's overall health and quality of life.
-Dental disease can be painful, prevent a person from enjoying food and eating nutritiously and also affect their ability to laugh, smile, talk and be social.
+Dental disease can be painful, prevent a person from enjoying food and eating nutritiously and also affect his or her ability to laugh, smile, talk and be social.

 Oral health problems